YNG-BFG/YNG-BFG/README.md

 - 👋 Hi, I’m @YNG-BFG
 - 👀 I’m interested in ...
-Simplifying/ automating processes, Genomics/Genetics
+SQL
 - 🌱 I’m currently learning ...
 SQL and R
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...